Pan-Canadian-Genome-Library/clinical-submission/apps/data-dictionary-ui/README.md

-# PCGL DACO UI
+# PCGL Data Dictionary UI

 Client application for the Pan Canadian Genome Library Data Dictionary

 ## Local Development

-To run the PCGL DACO UI directly:
+To run the PCGL Data Dictionary UI directly:

 1. Make sure all npm dependencies have been installed: `pnpm i`
 2. Create a `.env` from the `.env.schema` file and fill in variables